fastexitlane/latex-boilerplate/README.md

 It may be done individually for each listing.
 Please see official docs for that.

-### Paragraph distances
+### Paragraph Distances and Onehalf Spacing
+There are certain LaTex environments that cause huge paragraph distances in combination with the `onehalfspacing` option (1.5 line height).
-You may wrap the blocks (lists, images, tables, paragraphs etc.) with a
+For that reason you may wrap such environments (e.g. lists, images, tables, paragraphs etc.) with a `vspace`:

 ```latex
 \vspace{-\topsep}
 ```

-if the paragraph distances above and/or below seem too large to you.